anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 ### Task 5: Host Detail Data

+*Note: Host refers to fans of the artist who host songs on the platform.*

 **User Story:**
 As an artist, I want to see detailed information for each host in the ranking list
 so that I can understand their profile, performance metrics, and fan engagement levels.